How to Get Out of Debt If You're Living Paycheck to Paycheck

 It sounds counterintuitive, but taking out a loan can be a great way to get out of debt.

-By extending the term of a debt consolidation loan, you can lower your monthly payments.
 Most loans have terms up to 48 to 60 months, depending on the lender you choose.
-If you need lower payments, simply see how long you can extend the term to achieve the lowest monthly payments possible.
+If you need lower your monthly payments, you may be able to extend the term of a debt consolidation loan.

 This is where Solution 2 comes in.